Curve-Labs/template-impact-evaluator/Readme.md

 yarn build
 ```

-# Usage
+## Usage

 After successfully deploying the Impact Evaluator Docker image, it can be run on Bacalhau.

 To facilitate the usage of the Impact Evaluator, a script has been provided to guide you through the process.

-## Script
+### Script

 Before running the script, please keep in mind the following:

 - The script will prompt you to provide the type of processor used on the machine.
 - The script will also ask for your Docker Hub username and the name of the Docker image.
-Please ensure that you use the same username and image name that you provided during the setup step.
+Please ensure that you use the same username and image name that you provided during the building Docker image step.
 - **IMPORTANT:** The script expects a `JSON` formated type stored on IPFS.
 For more information on the type of input that is expected within each member, please see the comments within the `./ImpactEvaluator/ImpactEvaluatorFunction.ts` file.
 The files stored on IPFS should be formatted in the following way:

 ```JSON